sidb95/codes-by-sidb95/README.md

 # Codes and Algorithms

-This repository contains code and algorithms that are used for various purposes by developers, testers and engineers.
+This repository contains code and algorithms that are used for various purposes by developers, testers, and engineers.

 Your faithful friend
 Siddharth Bhatore